24th/25th Century BC

 - A memorial to homosexual victims of the Holocaust is dedicated.

-- New Zealand legalizes homosexual acts between males over 16-years-old.
+- New Zealand legalizes homosexual acts between males over sixteen years old.

 - Homomonument, a memorial to persecuted homosexuals, opens in Amsterdam.

-- Greece lowers the age of consent in homosexual behavior to 15.
+- Greece lowers the age of consent in homosexual behavior to fifteen.

 - The Pink Paper is founded.